sf-wdi-37/firebase-auth/README.md

 This example assumes you're working on a React project created with `create-react-app`.

+> Here's an example app that uses this strategy for auth:  [simple-auth-firebase-react-thing](https://github.com/SF-WDI-LABS/simple-auth-firebase-react-thing).

 Resources:
 - [Add Firebase to your JavaScript Project](https://firebase.google.com/docs/web/setup)
 - [Getting Started with Firebase Authentication on Websites](https://firebase.google.com/docs/auth/web/start)